thealpa/janhuelsmann.com/src/posts/udmpro.md

 permalink: udm-pro-nas
 layout: post.njk
 date: Last Modified
+updated: 2024-02-03
 published: 2022-02-28
 ---

+Since publishing this blog post I've sold my UDM-Pro.
+But starting with UniFi OS 3 samba can directly be installed without the need for any scripts or container.
+SSH into your UDM Pro and run:
+`sudo apt install samba`

+### Original Post

 The [Ubiquiti Dream Machine Pro](https://store.ui.com/collections/unifi-network-unifi-os-consoles/products/udm-pro){.highlight} line of networking consoles offer a single 3.5" drive bay (with compatibility for 2.5" drives).
 Out of the box the drive can unfortunately only be used as Unifi Protect storage.
 Thankfully the UDM Pro runs it's services using containers, which means we can launch our own via [podman](https://podman.io/){.highlight}, allowing the UDM Pro to be used as a small NAS using the SMB/CIFS server software [samba](https://www.samba.org/){.highlight}.